vuejs/docs/src/api/instance-properties.md

 - **Details:**

   The root DOM element that the Vue instance is managing.
+Will return a `#text` node if component has multiple root elements.

 ## $options